wkaluza/waypoint/docs/README.md

 * Tests are defined within normal program flow
 * Crash resilience (a crashing test does not interfere with other tests)
 * Uses modern C++23 features internally, but can be adopted even in C++11 codebases
-* Tests are executed sequentially and shuffled by default
+* Tests are executed in shuffled order by default

 ## Quick start